- ABM Platform (Required)

 - Google Analytics Universal or Universal Premium (Required)

 - Google Tag Manager (Optional)

 The Demandbase Tag sends Company Profile Attributes to custom dimensions in Google Analytics (GA).
-GA integration allows a deeper dive into the data with customized reports.
+The integration lets you take a deeper dive into the data using customized reports within GA.

 Implementation Steps Summary

-- Step 1: Ensure Demandbase Tag is deployed
+- Step 1: Ensure Demandbase Data is Flowing

 - Step 2: Ensure you have GA Universal or Universal Premium

 - Step 3: Add a tracker name to each GA property